takeshape/takeshape-gatsby/packages/gatsby-source-takeshape/README.md

 # gatsby-source-takeshape

-## Description

-Use TakeShape as the API for your Gatsby site.
+Use the TakeShape CMS as the data source for your Gatsby website.

 - [Gatsby Starter project](https://github.com/takeshape/gatsby-starter-takeshape-portfolio)
 - [Example website](https://shape-portfolio.takeshapesampleproject.com/)